ander882/Pokemon/Fight/README.md

 Just some fight pauper research...

-The all..  file names contain all of the (P)okemon and all of the items from all of the decks here.
+The all...  file names contain all of the Pokemon and all of the items from all of the decks here.
-They are an easy way to see what people are using
+They are an easy way to see what people are using with their decks.
-With their decks.

 Example:  All 4 decks have 4 Lillie's Poke Dolls.
 But should YOU have them in your deck?  ???

 ----

-Non Pauper decks I've found.
+Other Non Pauper fight decks I've found.

 * https://m.bulbapedia.bulbagarden.net/wiki/Easy-to-Build_Fighting_Deck_(TCG)
 * https://gamerant.com/pokemon-tcg-make-best-fighting-deck/